syl22-00/pocketsphinx.js/README.md

     // To stop recording:
     recorder.stop();  // The final hypothesis is sent

 The constructor for AudioRecorder can take an optional config object.
 Most importantly, this config can include a callback function which is executed when there is an error during recording.
-As of today, the only possible error is when the input samples are silent, probably caused by the Chrome issue described below.
+As of today, the only possible error is when the input samples are silent.

     var audioRecorderConfig = {errorCallback: function(x) {alert("Error from recorder: " + x);}};
     recorder = new AudioRecorder(input, audioRecorderConfig);